Buildings, Memorials & Statues

 East Hall (1946/2012)

-Iona's newest residence hall has been erected on the foundation of Walsh Hall, a government surplus building donated to the Brothers after World War II.
+East Hall was erected on the foundation of Walsh Hall, a government surplus building donated to the Brothers after World War II.
 The old Walsh Hall had been home to the Psychology Department and was named after Pfc.
 Charles T. Walsh, an Iona student killed in action 1942.

 Loftus Residential Hall (1990)